kevinolega/callcentertrainingtips/_posts/2016-07-18-job-application-reality.md

 They like me and I seem to like them.

-At this point I pick the best.
+At this point, I pick the best.

 You don't want to just pick the first good offer, you need to compare so you have a good deal.